Fond du Lac Campus

 - Art Momentum: This annual spring event sponsored by the Art Students League raises funds for the Fond du Lac campus Art Scholarship Fund.
 This student run, student juried event features nearly 200 student works of art which are for sale, with the proceeds split between the individual artist and a student directed art scholarship.

 - Visual Arts Gallery: This gallery located in the Art Building has featured internationally recognized artists.

-This class is offered on a rotating schedule, with topics including: Music Literature and Appreciation, History of Rock and Roll, World Music and World Regional Geography, and Jazz History.
+This class is offered on a rotating schedule, with topics including Music and Culture, History of Rock and Roll, and Jazz History.